Why Lean Change Management is different

 - Senior executive secures budget and resources to ‘implement change’.

 - Change team create vision, scope and plan to drive through the changes.

 Lean Change turns the paradigm of centrally managed change on its head.
 In Lean Change, the approach looks more like:

 - Change agents scan the landscape for emergent responses to issues in the organisation; the ‘loan nuts’ and their ‘first followers’ trying something new.

 - Change agents work with these activists, or provide spaces for theses activist to emerge.
 They seek to amplify their impact and accelerate the change through further experimentation.

-- Senior executive or managers help support experiments that are having beneficial impacts and dampen those making matters worse.
+- Senior executive or managers help support experiments that are having beneficial impacts and dampen those taking the organisation in the wrong direction.